754cac/ITP4506-assignment/README.md

 4. **Food Delivery Process**: Coordination and management of delivery personnel, including delivery assignment, real-time notifications, route planning, communication with stakeholders, and delivery confirmation.

-## Installation and Deployment

-Instructions for installation and deployment of the Yummy Restaurant Group Limited Food Delivery System will be provided in a separate document, specifying the required software, dependencies, and setup procedures.

----

-By addressing the needs of customers, restaurants, and delivery personnel, the Yummy Restaurant Group Limited Food Delivery System aims to create a seamless and efficient experience for all stakeholders involved in the food delivery process.

-<a href='https://chatgpt.eugene-lam.hk'>代購ChatGPT Plus</a>